Want to contribute to this article?

 Below, we've shared a video recording of his presentation and the transcript - highlighting some of the top tips.

-Graham is a member of the ISPE GAMP SIG on cloud computing.
+About Graham: Graham is a member of the ISPE GAMP SIG on cloud computing.
 The group is currently writing guidance for SaaS in GxP environments.
+There are fundamentally two streams:

 Most businesses will have Software as a Service in your domestic and your business environment.
 Salesforce, Xero, Zendesk, Batchline, Spotify, Microsoft Office, EQMS by Qualsys.
 There are lots of places where SaaS is in use.